kuninethan95/dsc-phase-2-project/RM2.md

 ### OHE Ordinal Conclusion
 - R^2 of 0.71
-- Majority of the OHE variables are not statistically significant so they can be dropped
+- Majority of the OHE variables are not statistically significant so should be dropped
+- Floor and condition had more statistical significance as numeric variables
 - QQ plot looks normal
-- Homoscedasticity looks like it has been met
+- Assumption homoscedasticity appears to have been met

 ------